Disclaimer: I do not own The Silmarillion.

-For a moment he gapes at me, eyes pale and wide.
+For a moment he gapes at me, eyes pale and wide and staring.
 Then he stands up, slowly.
-Despite this, his chair screeches rudely and very loudly across the smooth marble floor.
+Despite this, his chair screeches rudely and very loudly across the smooth floor.
 "I think," he says quietly, "that you should leave now."
 His lips are pressed tightly together; this conversation is over.

 I get up.
 The air between us is taut as an arched bowstring.
 From the distance, in the sky, a gull calls.
 Gulls called in Middle-Earth, as well, unceasingly chattering and singing into the warm wind, seducing Elves into white ships.

-Squaring my shoulders, I leave the room, feeling the weight of Eärendil's gaze on my back.
-Now I am back in the opulent corridors, walking downstairs.
-I imagine the Valar in the tapestries watching me with unfriendly eyes.
-Telling me to go back where I belong.
+Squaring my shoulders, I leave the room, feel the weight of Eärendil's gaze on my back.
+Now I am back in the opulent corridors, walking downstairs on unsteady legs.
+I imagine that the Valar in the tapestries watch me with unfriendly eyes.
+They tell me to go back where I belong.

 Where do I belong?

 I startle a maidservant by scoffing, and mutter an apology.
-Now she is looking at me, too.
-I don't know if she knows who I am.
+Now she stares at me, too.
+I am uncertain whether she knows who I am.
 I am dressed rather casually, deliberately donning no jewels save my wedding ring, but perhaps word got around that I was here?
-She is probably wondering why I have left so quickly.
-Soon, gossip of me and my father will travel quickly among these halls.
-I do not care.
+She probably wonders why I have left so quickly.
+Soon, gossip of my father and of me will travel quickly among these halls.
+I care not.
 I have experienced worse than mere gossip among attendants.

-When I step outside a cool wind caresses my face and plays with the ends of my hair, but it goes quickly.
-I untether my bay horse and ride back to my own quarters, down south.
-It is only half-way through the journey that I realise I have left my book behind.
+When I step outside a cool breeze caresses my face and plays with the ends of my hair, but it goes quickly.
+I untether my bay horse from the musky stables behind the house and ride back to my own quarters, down south.
+The wind rushes past.
+It sears my cheeks and roars in my sickly-cold ears and whispers hoarsely fool fool fool that's all you'll ever be little Half-elf.
+It is mid-way through the journey that I realise I have left my book behind.
 I grit my teeth and ride on.
 I will send someone to Eärendil's house a few days later; if I send someone tomorrow he will seethe with rage.

 I reach home.
 Not in the mood to talk, I slip through the back entrance, near the kitchens, and rather unfortunately run into Erestor, who is arguing animatedly with the head cook about dinner.
 Something about capons and partridges and parsley.
-My advisor is wagging an index finger and the cook's hair is springing up as if from agitation.
-Actually, it was probably the unbearable, soggy heat from the kitchens that did that.
+My advisor wags an index finger and the cook's hair springs up as if from agitation.
+Actually, it was probably the unbearable, soggy heat from the kitchens that resulted in that.

 When I reach my chamber I fall onto the four-poster bed and drape my arm over my eyes.
 The laughter has subsided, and I feel like an empty vessel.
 For a few moments I listen to my own breathing.
 In, out.
 In again.
 A stutter in my breath.
 I remove my arm, and realise that the room is shrouded in semi-darkness.
 Someone has half-drawn the silk curtains.

 I hear the door open.
 It is Celebrían.
 I know her footsteps.
 I tilt my head to look at her when she stops by the bed.
+Starlight hair, pellucid eyes.
+An air of one who has lived among tall trees and clear rivers.
 She does not ask me how I am.
-Instead, she brushes a strand of hair off my forehead with a thin, brittle hand.
-She smiles softly.
+Instead, she brushes a strand of hair off my forehead with brittle fingers and smiles softly.
 "Do you want chamomile tea?
 It always calms you down."

 Suddenly ashamed of my behaviour, I sit up.
-Taking her hand in mine, I stroke it.
-It is soft and pale and smells faintly of lilies.
+I take her hand in mine and stroke it.
+It is soft and pale and smells faintly of elanor.
 The same as ever.
 "Yes," I say at length.
 "Thank you."